see-mike-out/erie-documentation/docs/future/order/ordering.md

 #### `StreamItdentifier`

-While all properties are technically optinal, either one of those must be provided.
+While all properties are technically optional, either one of those must be provided.

 | Property | type | Description |
 | -------- | ---- | ----------- |